VOXL GPIO

 Overview

-All non-PMIC GPIO pins that are broken out on VOXL’s headers are internally mapped to the Sensors DSP (SDSP).
-This also means that you cannot manipulate GPIO with reads and writes to /dev/gpio* as other embedded Linux systems may allow.
-We provide a simple library, libvoxl-io to enable communication with GPIO functionality from the applications processor (Linux userspace).
+All non-PMIC GPIO pins that are broken out on VOXL’s headers can be accessed by the Sensors DSP (SDSP) and the CPU.
+For accessing GPIO via the SDSP, we provide a simple library, libapq8096-io (formerly libvoxl-io) to enable communication with GPIO functionality from the applications processor (Linux userspace).
 This layer hides the SDSP RPC calls and allows compiling programs that use GPIO without the need of Hexagon DSP toolchain or build environment.
+Accessing the GPIO from linux space can also be done using standard commands, as is documented below.

 The library is included with the VOXL Software Bundle.